Keeping your cool

 Patricia, Nanny, 54

-I’ve learned that you have to talk about what made you upset in the first place so you don’t end up in one of ‘those’ moods with it being one of ‘those’ days.
+I’ve learned that you must talk about what made you upset in the first place, so you don’t end up in one of ‘those’ moods with it being one of ‘those’ days.
 If you feel your boss has been inconsiderate, write it down and chat about it in the evening.
-If your charges are pushing the boundaries talk to them and also to their parents.
+If your charges are pushing the boundaries talk to them and to their parents.
 Talking means you’re not trying to cope on your own and you’re taking steps to resolve the problem.

 Lucia, Childminder, 32